oceanhackweek/oceanhackweek.github.io/ohw22/seattle/index.md

 We will have two sub-programs in the US Northwest satellite, including a regular 5-day OHW satellite and a 3-week undergraduate summer program.

-These two sub-programs are coordinated in their planning and coincides in time.
+These two sub-programs are coordinated in their planning and overlap in time.
 Participants are encouraged to interact fully across the groups and with other satellites.

 ## Location
-​

 University of Washington, Seattle, WA
-​

 ## Format